 Heritage Studies and Public History Graduate Program Awarded Mellon Foundation Grant

-Donofrio, alongside College of Liberal Arts professors Kevin P. Murphy and Katherine Hayes, and Chris Taylor, chief inclusion officer at the Minnesota Historical Society, created the program to address the lack of diversity in education and professional development in the fields of heritage studies and public history.
+Donofrio, alongside College of Liberal Arts professors Kevin P. Murphy and Katherine Hayes, and Chris Taylor, chief inclusion officer for the Office of Governor Tim Walz and Lieutenant Governor Peggy Flanagan, created the program to address the lack of diversity in education and professional development in the heritage fields.